Tom's Guide Verdict

 - Pre-orders get a free wireless charger

-The Samsung Galaxy Buds 2 Pro releases on August 26th for $229 / £219 / AU$349 and are available in Bora purple, graphite, or white.
-Samsung is offering a $75 credit when you trade-in any Galaxy Buds (opens in new tab) in any condition, along with $30 Samsung credit (opens in new tab) and a free wireless charger with your purchase.
+The Samsung Galaxy Buds 2 Pro are on sale now for $229 / £219 / AU$349 from online retailers including Amazon and Best Buy.
+They are available in Bora purple, graphite, or white and Samsung is offering a $75 credit when you trade-in any Galaxy Buds in any condition when you purchase through the Samsung website.
 Inside the box comes a wireless charging case, USB-C cable, user manual, and three sets of different-sized ear tips.

 If these all seem too expensive, check out the models featured in our best cheap wireless earbuds list, some of which come with ANC and spatial audio.